 DPRM for MSPs

 MSPs acting as data processors are subject to legal obligations regarding the protection and privacy of customer data.
-Certes' DPRM solution helps MSPs ensure compliance with regulatory requirements by implementing data protection techniques that anonymise the data in a way that only the Data Collector and not the MSP can access removing them from the role of Data Processor
+Certes' DPRM solution helps MSPs ensure compliance with regulatory requirements by implementing data protection techniques that anonymize the data in a way that only the data collector and not the MSP can access removing them from the role of data processor.

 Financial Protection